varnish/Varnish-Book/varnish_book.rst

-        In addition, Varnish uses a configuration language that is translated to C-code, compiled with a normal C compiler and then linked directly into Varnish at run-time.
+        In addition, Varnish uses a configuration language that is translated to C-code, compiled with a normal C compiler and then dynamically linked directly into Varnish at run-time.
 This has several advantages.
 The most practical of which is the freedom you get as a system administrator.
-You can use VCL to decide how you want to interface with Varnish, instead of having a developer try to predict every possible scenario.
+You can use VCL to decide how you want to interface with Varnish, instead of having a developer try to
+        predict every possible scenario.
 That it boils down to C and a C compiler also gives you very high performance, and if you really wanted to, you could by-pass the VCL to C translation and write raw